 Besides dining in hotels, a few bakeries also offer all-you-can-eat bread.
 Cafe Rendezvous offers a morning buffet with over 30 different options for 1,500 yen (around 15 dollars).
 All of the bread served here are freshly baked every morning, with options such as bread loaf and croissant.
 Another great bakery with all-you-can-eat bread during breakfast is The koe lobby.
 They offer a tabehoudai bread buffet and a choice of the 6 types of main dishes.
 If you just want the “Bread buffet”, you can have it for just 594 yen (around 6 dollars).

-Coco’s curry, a popular Japanese curry restaurant chain, started offering breakfast buffet from this March, 2020.
+Coco’s curry, a popular Japanese curry restaurant chain, also offers breakfast buffet.
 The tabehoudai feature freshly baked bread, especially croissants at the shop, along with a lot of different options, such as scrambled eggs, salad and Japanese style side dishes.
 Each shop offers something different and the price is around 7-9 dollars.
 Keep in mind that not every Coco’s curry shop offers this breakfast buffet, so make sure to check before you head there.

 There are many places to get buffet in Japan.
 There are buffet restaurants that run all day while some only offer buffets during lunchtime.
 As mentioned in the tips, a lot of restaurants offer cheaper meals during lunchtime and some restaurants even offer all-you-can-eat options in Japan.